locize/blog/source/_posts/what-is-software-localization.md

 title: What is Software Localization (l10n)
 description: What is Software Localization (l10n), why it's important and how to get it if you need it.

-date: 2021-06-23 14:16:23
+date: 2021-06-23
 tags:
   - software localization
   - what is software-localization
   - localization definition
   - localization process
+thumbnail: what-is-software-localization/software-localization.jpg
 ---

 ![](software-localization.jpg "Software Localization")